Les Gregory

 Leslie George Gregory (13 June 1915 – 29 May 1999) was an Australian rules footballer who played with Carlton in the Victorian Football League (VFL).

+Prior to World War Two in 1937, Gregory was approached a Melbourne based VFL club.

 He was a member of the Air Force, and played for many different clubs as he was posted to different areas before playing with Carlton in the VFL.
 Reaching the rank of Warrant Officer, he was discharged in October 1945.